smoothtom/numeral-system-converter/README.md

 * Octal to decimal conversion
 * Binary to octal conversion
 * Octal to binary conversion
+* Hexadecimal to Decimal conversion

-* a setup function which navigate through this programm -> in progress
+* a setup function which navigate through this programm

 ## About
 This programm is written in C